OrbitalEnterprises/eve-market-strategies/chapters/01-preliminaries.md

 ### Setting up Isolated Environments with Conda

 If you installed Jupyter using [Anaconda]() then you already have `conda` which can be used to create isolated environments for experiments.
 We use `conda` to first create a minimal base environment with Jupyter and related libraries.
-We then clone this environment as need for our experiments.
+We then clone this environment as needed for our experiments.
 Our base environment is created as follows \(this is Windows syntax, adjust as appropriate for your environment\):

 ```bash
 $ conda create -n book_base